Test Nerves & Exam Stress

-Test Nerves represent the stress and anxiety that we might experience when undergoing some sort of test or evaluation of our performance or knowledge.
+Test Nerves are what we might experience when undergoing some sort of test, exam or evaluation of our performance or knowledge.

 Almost everybody suffers Test Nerves, or can recall suffering at the thought of having to take a test or exam and although a degree of “Stress” is actually useful (it helps you to focus on the task) when being tested, it is important that your Test Nerves don’t overwhelm you as this can impede your performance.

 In almost all cases these Test Nerves are produced as a result of what we call anticipatory anxiety – that is, anxiety CREATED by thinking negatively about what it will be like.

 Practical things you can do to reduce Test Nerves

 Try to avoid overdoing it with coffee, or other caffeine drinks such as “Coca-Cola” or “Red Bull” before an exam as the caffeine in these drinks acts as a stimulant and can cause an increase in heart rate which actually impedes your ability to think clearly.

 You can reduce the effects of the stress that may be contributing to your exam nerves by making sure that you keep active, taking in plenty of oxygen as this can help to dissipate the “spare” Adrenalin that the stress triggers to be released into the bloodstream.

 Also, make sure that you are getting plenty of sleep in the period coming up to the exam as your Brain is more likely to be able to assimilate and utilise the knowledge that is stored in there given enough restful sleep.

 Learn how to relax by “progressive” muscle relaxation techniques.

 This involves working from the top of your head right down to the tips of your toes by sitting back, concentrating for a moment on the muscles, tensing those muscles for a few moments, and then relaxing them as you breathe slowly out.